victorcouste/trino-dbt-demo/README.md

 }}
 ```

-Finally, yolu can connect to another existing Trino or Starburst deployment or cluster.
+Finally, you can connect to another existing Trino or [Starburst Enterprise](https://www.starburst.io/platform/starburst-enterprise) (Trino enterprise edition) deployment or cluster for more scalability, security and performance.

 Have fun!